ArniIzhack/ExamsPlatform.ClientWPF/README.md

 ## MenuForTeacher.xaml + MenuForTeacher.xaml.cs
 MenuForTeacher will be displayed for teachers, it got 6 items :
 1. options - still not implemented.
 TODO - allow the user to change the view of the app, text size, dark/bright mode, atc.
-2-5. buttons that will load pages : home, exams, create new exam and calendar.
-6. sign out - still not implemented.
+2. sign out - still not implemented.
 TODO - sign the user out and load SignInPage.
+3. 2-5. buttons that will load pages : home, exams, create new exam and calendar.

+## MenuForStudent.xaml + MenuForStudent.xaml.cs
+MenuForStudent will be displayed for students, it got 6 items :
+1. options - still not implemented.
+TODO - allow the user to change the view of the app, text size, dark/bright mode, atc.
+2. sign out - still not implemented.
+TODO - sign the user out and load SignInPage.
+3. 2-5. buttons that will load pages : home, exams, start an exam and calendar.

 # PAGES